manvibharat/manvibharat.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

+I am a Researcher at TCS Research and a part-time PhD student at IIT Madras.
+My work spans control systems, reinforcement learning, multi-agent systems, game theory,
+and optimization.
+I develop algorithms for dynamical systems, trajectory optimization,
+and learning in multi-agent environments.

+My research has been published in IJCAI, CDC, and MED.
+I am broadly interested in AI for dynamical systems and decision-making.

+I enjoy working at the intersection of machine learning, control theory, and optimization,
+designing systems that combine data-driven learning with mathematical structure.

 I am Bharat Manvi.
 I have completed MS by Research in Control and Optimization group of Electrical Engineering at IIT Madras.
 My research was on establishing Lyapuanov Stability of the **Cascade of Formation and Geometric Control**[^1].